-Working with their advisor and other committee members, the student prepares a dissertation proposal (see the next section for details).
+Working with their adviser and other committee members, the student prepares a dissertation proposal (see the next section for details).
 The proposal must be available to the committee to review at least two weeks prior to the date of the examination.
 The proposal is evaluated by the committee members completing the College of IST Doctoral Comprehensive Examination Dissertation Proposal Approval form (see p.
-33) after the proposal defense.
+31) after the proposal defense.

 The examination is scheduled by the IST Graduate Programs Office.
-Students should fill out an IST Exam Scheduling Request Form (see p.
-25) and a completed Degree Audit form (see p.
-28) and return it to the Graduate Programs Office.
-Since a two week notice is required by the University's Office of Graduate Enrollment Services for preparing the paperwork for this examination, which may be open to the public at the advisor's and student's discretion, the IST Graduate Programs Office requires notification at least three weeks prior to the anticipated date.
+Students should go to the IST Graduate Student website to submit the IST Exam Request Form and IST degree audit (see p.
+26).
+Since a two week notice is required by the University's Office of Graduate Enrollment Services for preparing the paperwork for this examination, which may be open to the public at the adviser's and student's discretion, the IST Graduate Programs Office requires notification at least three weeks prior to the anticipated date.